nikitavoloboev/data/text-editors/vim/vim.md

 I use some kind of vim bindings in any app I use and if there is a vim plugin for the app, I often use it.

-I use [neovim](https://github.com/neovim/neovim) instead of vim and my vimrc for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).
+I use [neovim](https://github.com/neovim/neovim) instead of vim and my vimrc can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/nvim/init.vim).

 ## Notes
 - I can profile vim startup time with [this](https://github.com/tweekmonster/startuptime.vim).